Director Of Regional Partnerships

 What is your favorite sport or hobby in your free time?
 Why is it so?
 Any interesting stories on it?

 Hitting the gym is a favorite occupation of mine, so I do that quite often.
 Other than that, I enjoy watching MMA and movies.
-If you dig a bit deeper, you’ll find out that I love playing games on my PlayStation.
+If you dig deeper, you’ll also discover I love playing video games.

-As a person that comes from the UK, I believe there is nothing better than a fresh ot of the tap Guinness beer.
+- As someone from the UK, I believe nothing is better than a fresh pint of Guinness.

 What was the most surprising thing you learned about Asia while working here?